zachrickert/Convert/README.md

 This program will convert one measurement to another

-1 = Celsius to Fahrenheit
+Celsius to Fahrenheit
-2 = Fahrenheit to Celsius
+Fahrenheit to Celsius

+Kilometer to Miles
+Miles to Kilometers